serd223/bookkeeper/README.md

 >[!WARNING]
 > This feature is still work in progress and currently uses too much CPU.
 There currently exists a customizable `watch-delay` to combat this problem but it is more of a band-aid solution

+## Generics
+You can use the `--generics` flag to generate generic macros to use generated functions.
+These macros are placed inside `output-dir/generics.h` and look like `dump_$schema$(item, dst)` and `parse_$schema$(src, len, dst)`, respectively.
+Make sure to include this file *after* including other generated files (or at least the files that contain the functions that belong to the types which you plan on using with generics).

+>[!WARNING]
+> The current state of generics in `bk` is very much experimental and they don't play well with ENABLE/DISABLE macros.
+The generated code contains a lot of macro trickery to enable/disable types depending on if they were already included or not.
+That is necessary because the compiler doesn't just ignore unknown types in generic macros.
+Since we need to put all analyzed types in a single huge generic macro and we can't expect users to bring all analyzed types into scope just to use generic macros, we resort to preprocessor black magic.
+Another caveat with the current generics is that they assume that all schemas will respect the `dump/parse_$schema$_$type$` convention of naming their generated functions.

 # Configuration
 The generated code and the behavior of `bk` can be tweaked using a configuration file or via command line arguments.
 For a full list of command line options, you can run `bk -h`.